« Babson Thought & Action

 Listen

 Editor’s note: As Babson’s new Doctor of Business Administration program begins, we are highlighting the individual entrepreneurial leaders who comprise the inaugural cohort.
-This is one in a series of DBA candidate profiles.
+This is one in series of DBA candidate profiles.

 With nearly two decades of experience in commercial real estate, William Chase ’02, DBA’28 has managed everything from marinas to hotels and shopping centers, always seeking new ways to innovate and improve.
 His entrepreneurial spirit extends beyond property management—he has launched a medical device startup and guided organizations through the digital transformation of IT infrastructure.